narcolepticchicken/narcolepticchicken/README.md

 half of "legal AI": making a model's output **verifiable**, **auditable**, and **safe to rely on unsupervised** — not just fluent.

-The through-line across everything here is **deterministic verifiers and honest evaluation.** A legal answer you can't check is a liability, so I build the checkers.

 ---

 ### 🧪 Verifiable legal environments